Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-z7fe-_3-Al4.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: Are you using Blueprints or C++?
 https://www.youtube.com/watch?v=z7fe-_3-Al4
-This question was possibly duplicated with a more recent answer: [December 20th, 2022 Livestream Q&A: What language do you use in programming?](./yt-Vkkf1mR_nF8.md) [https://www.youtube.com/watch?v=Vkkf1mR_nF8](https://www.youtube.com/watch?v=Vkkf1mR_nF8)
+This question was possibly duplicated with a more recent answer: [January 10th, 2023 Livestream Q&A: Is the game made in C# ?](./yt-9Y8Y94E9-eQ.md) [https://www.youtube.com/watch?v=9Y8Y94E9-eQ](https://www.youtube.com/watch?v=9Y8Y94E9-eQ)

 ### Topics